 - Transparency in Feedback

 Evaluation of training programs also acts as a proper feedback mechanism for the trainer and the overall training process.
-Since evaluation mostly assesses individuals at the level of their work, it makes it simpler to understand the loopholes of the training so that required changes in the methodology can be implemented.
+Since evaluation mostly assesses individuals at the level of their work, it makes it simpler to understand the loopholes of the training so that required changes in the methodology can be implemented at the earliest.

 Evaluation of training and development ensures that the training programs bring in cost-efficiency in the system by effectively improving the work quality and development of new employee skills within a certain budget.